putincoin/putincoin/README.md

-FedoraCoin, based on DogeCoin with parts from StableCoin
+PutIn Coin, based on FedoraCoin

 Scrypt Proof of Work